-A. Only stockholders of record at the close of business on November 10, 2014, the record date for the annual meeting (the "Record Date"), will be entitled to vote at the annual meeting.
-On that record date, there were 71,901,358 shares of common stock, \$0.001 par value per share, outstanding and entitled to vote at the annual meeting.
+A. Only stockholders of record at the close of business on April 3, 2017, the record date for the annual meeting (the "Record Date"), will be entitled to vote at the annual meeting.
+On the Record Date, there were 89,109,410 shares of common stock, \$0.001 par value per share, outstanding and entitled to vote at the annual meeting.
+On the Record Date there was one share of the Company's iBio CMO Preferred Tracking Stock, par value, \$0.001 per share ("Preferred Tracking Stock") outstanding.
+The Preferred Tracking Stock is not entitled to vote on the proposals described in this proxy statement.

-Stockholder of Record: Shares Registered in Your Name - If on the Record Date your shares were registered directly in your name with our transfer agent, Continental Stock Transfer and Trust Company, then you are a stockholder of record.
+Stockholder of Record: Shares Registered in Your Name -- If on the Record Date your shares of common stock were registered directly in your name with our transfer agent, Continental Stock Transfer and Trust Company, then you are a stockholder of record.
 As a stockholder of record, you may vote in person at the annual meeting or vote by proxy.
 Whether or not you plan to attend the meeting, we urge you to vote by returning the enclosed proxy card to ensure your vote is counted.

-Beneficial Owner: Shares Registered in the Name of a Broker or Bank - If on the Record Date your shares were held in an account at a brokerage firm, bank, dealer, or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
+Beneficial Owner: Shares Registered in the Name of a Broker or Bank - If on the Record Date your shares of common stock were held in an account at a brokerage firm, bank, dealer, or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
 The organization holding your account is considered the stockholder of record for purposes of voting at the annual meeting.
 As a beneficial owner, you have the right to direct your broker, bank or other agent regarding how to vote the shares in your account.
 You are also invited to attend the annual meeting.
 However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your broker, bank or other agent.